 Frank Fish said that “the flukes are essentially wings; they generate a lift force that is directed forward, on both the upstroke and downstroke.
 Hence this produces the thrust that pushes the dolphin through the water so fast.”

-This means that the flues are equally flexible and very important to enable the dolphin to maintain a highly excellent way of swimming across a broad range of speeds.
+This means that the flues are equally flexible and very important to enable the dolphin to maintain a highly excellent swimming range across a broad range of speeds.

-The dolphins can control the stiffness of the fluke by changing the tension of the tendons in their tail.
+The dolphins can control the fluke’s stiffness by changing the tension of the tendons in their tail.

 Can Dolphins Swim Backwards?